 ACE's Board of Directors may authorize a distribution to its member communities.
-As noted above, ACE's Board of Directors approved the distribution of \$300,000, \$250,000, and \$200,000, respectively, to members in January of each fiscal year.
-Since forming in 1998, ACE has distributed more than \$2.4 million to its Nebraska members.
+As noted above, ACE's Board of Directors approved the distribution of \$400,000, \$400,000, and \$300,000, respectively, to members in January of each fiscal year.
+Since forming in 1998, ACE has distributed more than \$3.2 million to its Nebraska members.
 Each ACE member community determines how to best use the funds the community receives.

-The Nebraska Choice Gas Program sponsored by Black Hills Energy consists of an annual selection period in April of each year for the Program Year which begins the following June 1st.
+The Nebraska Choice Gas Program sponsored by Black Hills Energy consists of an annual selection period each year for the Program Year which begins the following June 1st.
+Historically, the annual selection period has been a two-week period in April of each year.
+Changes to the program rules for the 2021-2022 Program Year resulted in a five-week selection period beginning in March 2021.
 ACE utilizes targeted advertising campaigns, a marketing partnership with ACE member communities, and competitive natural gas pricing by ACE's natural gas supplier to compete for customer accounts.

-Approximately 18,000 customer accounts, representing approximately 22% of the customers participating in the Nebraska Choice Gas Program, selected ACE for the 2018-2019 Program Year.
-For the 2017-2018 Program Year, approximately 18,100 customer accounts, representing approximately 23% of participating customers, selected ACE.
-Approximately 18,200 customer accounts, representing approximately 23% of participating customers selected ACE for the 2016-2017 Program Year.
+For the 2020-2021 Program Year, approximately 14,100 customer accounts, representing approximately 18% of customers participating in the Nebraska Choice Gas program, selected ACE.
+For the 2019-2020 Program Year, approximately 16,600 customer accounts, representing approximately 21% of customers participating in the Nebraska Choice Gas program, selected ACE.
+Approximately 18,000 customer accounts, representing approximately 22% of the customers, selected ACE for the 2018-2019 Program Year.

 ACE is the only natural gas supplier that has participated in the Nebraska Choice Gas Program every year since its inception in 1998.
 While having multiple natural gas suppliers in the Nebraska Choice Gas Program helps achieve ACE's goal of fostering competition amongst natural gas suppliers resulting in competitive natural gas prices during the annual selection period, that achievement has the potential to have a negative effect on the number of customer accounts selecting ACE.
-Six natural gas suppliers participated in the Nebraska Choice Gas Program for the 2018-2019, 2017-2018, and 2016-2017 Program Years.
+Seven natural gas suppliers participated in the Nebraska Choice Gas Program for the 2020-2021 Program Year.
+Six natural gas suppliers participated in the Nebraska Choice Gas Program for the 2019-2020 and 2018-2019 Program Years.